Subpopulation-Specific Synthetic EHR for Better Mortality Prediction: Discussion

 Our ensemble framework is a practical solution that can be applied to any EHR dataset to improve model performance and allow accurate predictions for small populations.
-It is independent of the prediction model, the task at hand, and the population marker used for SP division, making it useful for other problems.
+It is independent of the prediction model, task, and population marker used for SP division, making it useful for other problems.